CeMOS-Mannheim/moleculaR/README.md

 _moleculaR_ comes pre-loaded with the [SwissLipids database](https://www.swisslipids.org) and with is capable of importing metabolite annotation results from the [METASPACE platform](https://metaspace2020.eu/) to compute FDR-verified _moleculaR_ probabilistic maps (MPMs) and collective projection probabilistic maps (CPPMs). _moleculaR_ could also be deployed and hosted on a centralized server and is equipped with a web-based GUI based on [Shiny](https://www.rdocumentation.org/packages/Shiny/versions/1.7.1).

-For more information about this package and its applications please refer to the [associated preprint](https://doi.org/10.1101/2021.10.27.466114).
+For more information about this package and its applications please refer to the [associated published article](https://doi.org/10.1038/s41467-023-37394-z).

 <p align="center"><img src="extras/package.jpg" width="400"></p>